geoadmin/doc-tech/visualize-data/wmts.md

 Notes:

 1. The projection for the tiles is **LV95** (EPSG:2056).
 Other projection are available, see [Supported Projections](/visualize-data/wmts.html#supported-projections).
+2.  **Axis order**: for historical reasons, EPSG:21781 WMTS tiles use the non-standard **row/col** order, while all other projections use the usual **col/row** order.
+However, most desktop GIS allow you to either use the advertised order or to override it.
+    If you are using EPSG:21781, invert the **row/col** order in the URL to `.../<TileRow>/<TileCol>.<FormatExtension>`.
-2. The tiles are generated on-the-fly and stored in a cache.
+3. The tiles are generated on-the-fly and stored in a cache.
-3. Zoom level 24, with a resolution of 1.5m, is available in the tile pyramid but it is not currently made available through the API.
+4. Zoom level 24, with a resolution of 1.5m, is available in the tile pyramid but it is not currently made available through the API.
-4. The zoom levels 27 and 28 (resolution 0.25m and 0.1m) are only
+5. The zoom levels 27 and 28 (resolution 0.25m and 0.1m) are only
     available for a few layers, e.g. SWISSIMAGE or cadastral web map.
     For the other layers it is only a client zoom (tiles are stretched).
-5. You **have** to use the `ResourceURL` to construct the `GetTile` request.
+6. You **have** to use the `ResourceURL` to construct the `GetTile` request.
-6.  **Axis order**: for historical reasons, EPSG:21781 WMTS tiles use the non-standard **row/col** order, while all other projections use the usual **col/row** order.
-However, most desktop GIS allow you to either use the advertised order or to override it.
 7. The tiles of a given layer might be updated **without** resulting in a new `<Time>` dimension in the GetCapabilities dimension.
     If your application caches tiles locally, you need to invalidate your local cache for this layer.